CodeRISHI/coderbyte/README.md

-# coderbyte
+#Coderbyte

+####by Arun Vasudevan

-Several problems from Coderbyte solved using JavaScript
+Various problems from Coderbyte solved using JavaScript.